CitrineInformatics/MPEA_dataset/README.md

 # Expanded dataset of mechanical properties and observed phases of multi-principal element alloys

-This repositoy contains data and processing scripts to generate a dataset of mechanical properties of MPEAs.
+This repository contains data and processing scripts to generate a dataset of mechanical properties of MPEAs.

+To run the Jupyter notebooks contained in this repository, a [requirements file](requirements.txt) has been included.

+`conda create --name myenv python`

+`pip install -r requirements.txt`

 1. [2018 data](/2018_data/2018_data.csv)
 This file was generated from previous reviews ([Gorsse2018](https://doi.org/10.1016/j.dib.2018.11.111), [Couzinine2018](https://doi.org/10.1016/j.dib.2018.10.071)).